-One of the first symptoms a patient with Epstein-Barr will likely experience is fatigue, which appears during the early stages of the condition.
-Because symptoms can take four to six weeks to develop, it can be difficult to determine the precise cause of your infection.
-To make matters more confusing, symptoms appear mild in the earlier stages, leading many people to believe they have caught a common cold or the flu.
-However, some people also report symptoms specific to mono, depending on their age and other factors.
-If you’ve come into sexual contact with an infected patient, you may have mono.
+One of the first symptoms experienced by people with the Epstein-Barr virus is fatigue.
+Because symptoms can take four to six weeks to develop, it can be difficult to determine the precise cause of the infection.
+To make matters more confusing, symptoms are mild in the earlier stages, leading many people to believe they have caught a common cold or the flu.
+In some cases, the fatigue can linger for several months after the infection subsides.

 Receive updates on the latest news and alerts straight to your inbox.